Altr4/H3VRRange/README.md

 ![For visual learner: Janky shitty GIF incoming!](How.gif)

 Expect Issue:
-1. Spinner target won't rest vertically on their own, you can help it rest vertically by touching it with your gun or bullet
+1. Spinner target won't rest vertically on their own, you can help it rest vertically by touching it slightly with your bullet
-2. Some object like the wall and blue barrel have jank collision if you rest something on top of it
+2. Blue barrel have jank collision if you rest something on top of it
 3. Cannot use the "brace" feature on any of the object